SatelliteQE/nailgun/docs/index.rst

 Why NailGun?
 ------------

 NailGun exists to make working with the Satellite 6 API easier.
+Here are some of the challenges developers face:

 * Existing libraries, such as the Python `Requests`_ library, are general purpose tools.
 As a result, client code can easily become excessively verbose.
 See the :doc:`examples` document for an example.
 * The Satellite 6 API is not RESTful in its design.
+As a result, even experienced developers may find the API hard to work with.
 * The Satellite 6 API is not consistent in its implementation.
 For example, see the "Payload Generation" section of `this blog post`_.
-* The Satellite 6 API contains bugs which are often long-lived.
-For example, it is impossible to definitively know whether a given activation key exists, due to `Foreman bug #4638`_.
+* The Satellite 6 API contains bugs.
+For example, `Foreman bug #4638`_ describes how it is impossible to definitively know whether a given activation key exists.
+(Method ``nailgun.entities.ActivationKey.read_raw`` contains a work-around.)

 All of the above issues are compounded by the size of the Satellite 6 API.
 As of this writing, there are 405 paths.
 This makes it tough to design compact and